- 1.Budgeting my way towards Financial Independence

 - 2.The most important ratio in FIRE: Savings Rate

 - 3.How I achieve a plus 80% Savings Rate and is it the key to FI?

-Savings Rate (SR), probably one if not the most important concept you must understand when you try to reach Financial Independence and Retire Early.
+Savings Rate (SR), it’s probably one, if not the, most important concept you must understand when you try to reach Financial Independence and Retire Early.
 It’s also the perfect place to start if you are wondering how to get into FIRE.

-Instead what I am going to do is, provide a Belgian view on it.
+Instead what I am going to (try) and do is provide a Belgian view on it.

 As such, some of the things explained on the aforementioned blogs might not align with how we see or do things in Europe.